ProjitB/projitb.github.io/containers/containers.md

 ## The very basics
-So processes exist.
-They can talk to each other, do some work, get compute resources etc etc. All processes running on your computer can be listed by ps or its flagged variants.
-But can processes run which you don't know of?
-The question of isolating processes is essentially where the concept of containers stems from.
-In fact, containers are nothing but a process or group of processes, running in a kind of isolated manner from the rest of the computer.
+We know processes.
+They communicate, do work, use resources..etc.
+The `ps` command is also probably familiar (and its associated flags).
+But what about processes that we can't see on the system?
+A container is actually nothing but a process / group of processes running in an isolated manner from the rest of the computer.
+How do we achieve this isolation?
+Turns out linux has everything we need in-built!
+We just need to make use of what's already there for restricting: filesystem, views, and resources.
+On the way, we'll try and map these concepts to their corresponding wrappers in common tools like docker.

 ## Beyond Root

 The revered '/' directory.
-The top of the food chain.
+The top of the food chain...or is it.
 Is there anything beyond it?
-Running stuff like `cd ..` at the top level just returns you there.
-But imagine...is it actually special?
+Running stuff like `cd ..` returns you there.
+But is it actually the root?

 Actually, any directory could be a root directory, as long as you couldn't get out of it..right?
 Like as long as you're not allowed to do a `cd ..`, how could you ever tell the difference?

-In comes `chroot`.
-Standing for change-root (I think?
-[1](https://en.wikipedia.org/wiki/Chroot)), it's a wrapper around the syscall which basically lets you create a view of the filesystem for the current process + all other child processes of this.
-This concept forms the basis of containers....so let's play around with it a bit right?
+In comes `chroot` or change-root (I think?
+[1](https://en.wikipedia.org/wiki/Chroot)).
+It's a wrapper around the corresponding syscall, which basically lets you create a view of the filesystem for the current process + all other child processes of this.
+This concept forms the crux of filesystem isolation for containers, so lets play around with it a bit..

 To not mess up my own system with weird syscalls and commands, I use a vagrant vm to try everything out, so all commands given here will be based on that.